nodejs/outreach/community.md

 ## Ways to Contribute

-Node.js is an Open Source community and welcomes all kinds of contributions — documentation, bugs reporting, core contribution.
+We welcomes all kinds of contributions — documentation, bugs reporting, core contribution.
 Irrespective of the extent of the contribution, we encourage you to be a part of this initiative and own this Open Source project.
 If you miss a feature, request it, or maybe help to build it.

 - [Community Committee Meetings](https://github.com/nodejs/community-committee)